mmirthula02/AI-Personal-Voice-assistant-using-Python/README.md

-### The implemented Voice assistant can perform the following tasks:
+### The implemented Voice commanding assistant can perform the following tasks:

 1. Opens a wepage : Youtube , G-Mail , Google Chrome , StackOverflow